TinSlim/final-reality-TinSlim/README.md

 The other big type of characters is **MageCharacters** (like black mage and white mage), these type of characters can use magic and do magic attacks, for this exists the abstract class **AbstractMagicCharacters**, here you will find *mana* attribute, methods to set it and get it, all mages will inherit from this class.
-This class implements the **IMageCharacter** interface

 For all player character types exists a class:
 > - **ThiefCharacter** : This class inherits from **AbstractCommonCharacter** class